 The greedy person stirs up dissension, but the one who trusts in the LORD will prosper.
 (Proverbs 28:25)

 This man is the total sum of everything the author of Proverbs mentioned before.
-He out of the fruit of his corrupted heart cause conflict among brothers.
+He out of the fruit of his corrupted heart cause conflict among the brothers.
 We have such people in the church also.
 They stir up dissension in the body of Christ, for their own selfish gain.

 Illustration: A Lion used to prowl about a field in which Four Oxen used to dwell.
 Many a time he tried to attack them, but whenever he came near they turned their tails to one another so that whichever way he approached them he was met by the horns of one of them.
 At last, however, the Lion managed to turn them against each other.
-They fell a-quarrelling among themselves, and each went off to pasture alone in a separate corner of the field.
+They fell a-quarreling among themselves, and each went off to pasture alone in a separate corner of the field.
 Then the Lion attacked them one by one and soon made an end of all four.
 (Source: Aesop’s Fables)

-Likewise, we cannot change our outward behavior unless we change our heart.
+Likewise, we cannot change our outward behavior unless we change our hearts.
 It’s something only Christ is capable of doing.
 The Bible says “So then, if anyone is in Christ, he is a new creation; what is old has passed away – look, what is new has come!”
 (2 Corinthians 5:17).
 But Christ cannot change our hearts unless we fully surrender ourselves to his love and power.

 The changed heart gives us the strength to change our outward behavior.
 But how?
 By offering our bodies to God as a living sacrifice.
 What does it mean?
 Note that the author of Proverbs is actually talking about members of the human body being used to serve ungodly purposes. (haughty eyes, a lying tongue, etc.) When we surrender our life to Christ, we also surrender the members of the body to serve God’s purposes.
 We do so by replacing our old ungodly behavior with new godly behavior.

-A. Our eyes were used to be haughty.
+A. Our eyes used to be haughty.
 Now we can use our eyes to find out the good things that others are doing for God’s glory and appreciate them, (Philippians 2:3).